Less than 10% of statues in the UK depict women, and most of those are royalty. A number of campaign groups are working to change that.

 A memorial statue to Amy was unveiled in her home town of Hull in 2016, on the site of a former primary School named after the aviator.

-Cilla Black, Liverpool
+5. Cilla Black, Liverpool

-Born Priscilla White, singer and entertainer Cilla Black (1943 – 2015) started out as a cloakroom attendant at the Cavern Club in Liverpool.
+Born Priscilla White, singer and entertainer Cilla Black (1943 to 2015) started out as a cloakroom attendant at the Cavern Club in Liverpool.
 The club was at the centre of Liverpool’s swinging 60s rock and roll scene, seeing early performances from The Beatles.
 Cilla became a regular feature on the stage, guest singing with local bands.

 Black had a string of pop hits, including ‘Anyone Who Had a Heart’, which was the biggest selling single in the UK by a female artist in the 1960s.
-Black went on to have a successful TV career, presenting her own variety show Cilla between 1968 and 1976, and household favourites Blind Date and Surprise Surprise from the mid-80s to the early 00s.
+Black went on to have a successful TV career, presenting her own variety show ‘Cilla’ between 1968 and 1976, and household favourites ‘Blind Date’ and ‘Surprise Surprise’ from the mid-1980s to the early 2000s.

-Mary Seacole, London
+6. Mary Seacole, London

-Once named the Greatest Black Briton, Mary Seacole is remembered for her selfless work in caring for wounded soldiers on both sides of the Crimean War (1853- 1856).
+Once named the ‘Greatest Black Briton’, Mary Seacole is remembered for her selfless work in caring for wounded soldiers on both sides of the Crimean War (1853 to 1856).

 Born in Kingston, Jamaica in 1805, the daughter of a Scottish soldier, Seacole developed her interest in medicine from her mother, who was a traditional healer.
 When the Crimean War broke out in 1853, Seacole travelled at her own expense, setting up a field hospital to treat the wounded.

-Seacole’s memorial statue, believed to be the UK’s first in honour of a named black woman, was unveiled in June 2016 in the garden of St Thomas Hospital in London.
+Seacole’s memorial statue, believed to be the UK’s first in honour of a named Black woman, was unveiled in June 2016 in the garden of St Thomas Hospital in London.

-Edith Cavell, Norfolk and London
+7. Edith Cavell, Norfolk and London

 Born in Norfolk in 1865, Edith Cavell was matron of a nursing school in Brussels when the First World War broke out.
 When Germany invaded Belgium in 1914, Brussels was under very strict German military rule.

 With her help, some 200 British servicemen were able to escape to Holland.
-At the same time, Cavell continued to treat wounded soldiers from both sides, despite threat from the German army for ‘aiding and abetting the enemy’
+At the same time, Cavell continued to treat wounded soldiers from both sides, despite threat from the German army for ‘aiding and abetting the enemy’.

 In 1915, Cavell was arrested under suspicion of helping allied servicemen escape.
 She was found guilty of treason and was executed by firing squad.

-Her last words were ‘Patriotism is not enough’
+Her last words were ‘Patriotism is not enough’.